Research

 The Problem

-Targeted cancer therapy, when properly applied can work, and eventually, it is going to work.
+When properly applied, targeted cancer therapy can work, and eventually, it will.
 How?
-By identifying new and better cancer targets not present in normal tissue and in the cancer cells that truly drive the disease: The malignant cells with stem cell properties can spread through the body and become resistant to existing therapies.
+By identifying new and better cancer targets not present in normal tissue and in the cancer cells that truly drive the disease.
+Malignant cells with stem cell properties can spread through the body and become resistant to existing therapies.

 The Solution